 Our long-term capital needs are primarily for capital expenditures and debt repayment.
-Generally, we expect that our long-term sources of funds will be cash balances, long-term bank borrowings and other debt or equity financings.
+Generally, we expect that our long-term sources of funds will be cash balances, long-term bank borrowings and other debt or equity financings, which includes equity issuances from our COP.
 We expect that we will rely upon external financing sources, including bank borrowings and the issuance of debt and equity securities, to fund acquisitions and expansion capital expenditures, including opportunities we may pursue to purchase additional vessels from Teekay or third parties.